 High-Value Employees Are Doing Low-Value Work

 You may find that you or your higher-paid employees are spending a lot of time on junior-level tasks.
-If these high-value employees – or even yourself – are doing administrative tasks that really should be handed off to someone else, it’s time to look at making a job offer.
+If these high-value employees—possibly even yourself—are doing administrative tasks that really should be handed off to someone else, it’s probably time to hire.